“The cost of being wrong is less than the cost of doing nothing.” Seth Godin

 If you are not doing this, you should assume that when your clients are in need of legal assistance and at home on the internet, or at work or discussing their circumstances with friends, they will source the answers they seek or someone will recommend a law firm, not yours incidentally, that could help them.
 Therefore to combat that, you need to regularly communicate with them, to be the law firm they can recommend to their friends, as well as to remind them what your firm does, who the lawyers are and how you can help them.

 Email marketing is also a cost-effective way to build brand loyalty and communicate your latest products and services to your customer list.
 Lawyers are very busy and frankly are better off to outsource that task.
-Lift Legal has created Law News+ for this very reason.
+Lift Legal has created a newsletter service for law firms for this very reason.
 Click here to find out more.